toxic mushrooms and pets

 Mushroom ingestion by dogs is common.
-In fact, Petplan pet insurance paid out a $2,196 claim last November for Mickey (pictured above), a Pug from Maryland who ingested a wild mushroom and became ill – but thankfully survived.
+In fact, Petplan pet insurance paid out a $2,196 claim for Mickey, a Pug from Maryland who ingested a wild mushroom and became ill – but thankfully survived.

 Some dogs will eat anything vaguely resembling food and therefore eat them on purpose.
 Others, especially puppies, are curious about them and end up ingesting them almost by accident.
 I would hazard to guess that mushroom ingestion often happens unbeknownst to owners – you let your pet outdoors to potty and play the day after a rain, and she snacks on the new treats in the backyard.
 Because a lot of mushrooms are non-toxic, you may never even notice.